 The Cycles of Creation and Control – The Dance of Life

-The Five Elements are not static; they are in a constant, dynamic dance, interacting through two fundamental cycles: the Creation Cycle and the Control Cycle.
-Understanding these cycles is the key to understanding balance.
+The Five Elements are not static; they are in a constant, dynamic dance, interacting through two fundamental cycles.
+Understanding these cycles is the key to understanding energetic balance in Feng Shui.

 The Creation Cycle (Sheng Cycle – 相生)